-ACCESS for ELLs tests are scored differently, depending on assessment type (paper, online, Kindergarten) and domain (Listening, Speaking, Reading, Writing):
+ACCESS for ELLs tests are scored differently, depending on the assessment (paper, online, Kindergarten) and the domain (Listening, Speaking, Reading, Writing):

 ACCESS for ELLs Online

-- The online test engine automatically scores Listening and Reading during administration.
+- The test engine automatically scores Listening and Reading during administration.

-- DRC scores the Speaking and Writing domains are automatically sent to DRC.
+- Saved responses in the Speaking and Writing domains are automatically sent to DRC.
 DRC scores those responses in winter and spring.

 ACCESS for ELLs Paper

-- States send test booklets to DRC, which scores the Listening, Reading and Writing domains.
+- States send test booklets to DRC for scoring the Listening, Reading and Writing domains.

 Kindergarten ACCESS for ELLs

-- Test Administrators score all domains in the test booklet and send them to DRC, which captures the scores for reporting.
+- Test Administrators score all domains in the test booklet and send the booklets to DRC, where they are added to the score reports.

-States have a chance to review their test data (known as data validation) to identify errors and make corrections before DRC prints the scores.
+States have a chance to review their test data (a process called data validation) to identify errors and make corrections before DRC prints the score reports.
 DRC provides the data and ships printed score reports directly to states.